We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 2. (Re)read User Agreement (especially section 8) — activity-related bans and Professional Community Policy — content-related bans.
 It is easy to read and not dramatically large.
 With the rules in mind, you will be able to avoid suspicious behavior during the first weeks after recovery and beyond.
 Because if it's the case, you might find your account restricted indefinitely.

 3. Consider moving to a premium subscription and discover their limits too.
-If you were restricted for viewing too many profiles and sending too many invitations — this might be the best option.
+If you were restricted from viewing too many profiles and sending too many invitations — this might be the best option.

 Read the automation software reviews.
 You may uncover it is completely unreliable.